-All Application Forms were required to be duly completed with information including the name of the QIB, the price and the number of Equity Shares applied, along with a copy of the PAN card or PAN allotment letter.
-Additionally, the application was required to include details of the relevant Escrow Account into which the Application Amounts were to be deposited.
-The Application Form was to required to be submitted to the Book Running Lead Manager either through electronic form or through physical delivery at the following addresses:
+All Application Forms shall be required to be duly completed with information including the name of the QIB, the price and the number of Equity Shares applied, along with a copy of the PAN card or PAN allotment letter.

+Additionally, the application will include details of the relevant Escrow Account into which the Application Amounts will have to be deposited.
+The Application Form shall be submitted to the Book Running Lead Manager either through electronic form or through physical delivery at the following addresses: